 There's three strands to our work:

-- information rights (FOI, EIR) – being transparent about Parliament's work and making sure people have access to the information they need.
-Things like parliamentary information and personal data
+- information rights (FOI, EIR) – being transparent about the work of the House of Commons and making sure people have access to the information they require.
+This is wide ranging and can include anything from a recipe for our jerk chicken, records held in our historic archive or information relating to current news

 - information security – protecting parliamentary and personal data by making sure it's handled and shared appropriately.
 This includes accreditation of new technologies so that we only use secure and trusted equipment and software